United Synagogue: History

-The United Synagogue was mandated by an Act of Parliament in 1870, granting formal recognition to a union of five London communities (the Great Synagogue, the Hambro' Synagogue and the New Synagogue, along with Central Synagogue (a branch of the Great) and Bayswater Synagogue (a branch of the Great and the New together)).
-This coming together was forged by Nathan Marcus Adler, who bore the title of Chief Rabbi of the British Empire.
+This confederation was forged by Nathan Marcus Adler, who bore the title of Chief Rabbi of the British Empire.
 Leaders of the organisation included Nathan Rothschild, 1st Baron Rothschild, who served as president in 1910.

-At the time of its inception, the United Synagogue was the dominant force in Jewish communal and religious organisation.
-Eastern European Jews who immigrated from the 1880s onwards brought with them a tendency to pray in small synagogues rather than large ones with English formalities.
+At the time of its inception, the United Synagogue and its large constituent synagogues was the dominant force in Jewish communal and religious organisation.
+However, starting in the 1880s, immigrating Eastern European Jews tended to form and to pray in small synagogues rather than large ones with English formalities.

-In 1887, Jewish community leader Samuel Montagu created the Federation of Synagogues, which worked to unite Orthodox synagogues of Russian and other eastern European Jewish immigrants living in the slums of East London (though not all lived in slums).
+In 1887, Jewish community leader Samuel Montagu created the Federation of Synagogues, which worked to unite Orthodox synagogues of Russian and other eastern European Jewish immigrants, many of whom lived in the slums of East London.
 Although the United Synagogue didn't build smaller synagogues which the new immigrant population might have preferred, the organisation was actively engaged from its inception in working out how to accommodate, integrate and support their fellow Jews from abroad, as evidenced by the charitable objectives registered with the Charity Commission.
 For example, the East London Synagogue, the first synagogue built by the newly-formed United Synagogue in 1877, was constructed to cater to Jews who had immigrated from Eastern Europe and looked after them for decades.

 Today, the Federation serves 18 synagogues, and the United Synagogue, 56.
 There are other Orthodox synagogues unaffiliated with the United Synagogue in Britain, including Haredi, Chabad, and other shuls.
 In addition, there are congregations of Reform, Masorti, and Liberal Jews that are not included in the United Synagogue.
 Thus, today, the charity represents around a third of all British Jewish congregants.
 Since 1990, centrist Orthodoxy has declined from 66% to 55% of religious Jews, but this decline has flattened out recently.